adityaa30/cpcli/README.md

 1. [**`autocpp.sh`**](https://raw.githubusercontent.com/adityaa30/programs/master/autocpp.sh)
 2. [**`cli.py`**](https://raw.githubusercontent.com/adityaa30/programs/master/cli.py)

+Note: Download both files in the same directory and it's all set to go! 🤖👾👽

 However, one file named [**`Template.cpp`**](https://raw.githubusercontent.com/adityaa30/programs/master/Template.cpp) is also required.
 This file will be used as default template for each question.